-Update: I just bought a new DJI Mavic Pro recently.
+I just bought a DJI Mavic Pro recently and thought I should share my research for the benefit of those who are planning to buy one too!
 Flying a drone (unmanned aircraft) is now ubiquitous.
 At the same time, regulations (different in every country) have also been strengthened for various safety reasons.
-While flying a drone and taking amazing aerial photos is exciting, below are all you need to know to safely fly a drone in Singapore .
+While flying a drone and taking amazing aerial photos is exciting, below are all you need to know to safely fly a drone in Singapore.

 The decision on buying a drone is more around a balance of flight time, control range, price and photo/video quality.
 With so many available drone brands nowadays, we listed down three of the most popular and recommended brands for casual use.
 You can either purchase them from Amazon or their official website.

 - DJI: It has a large range of products that for people from casual use to professional use.
 Price also ranges from several dollars to thousands.
-I will recommend DJI Mavic pro which is a foldable drone with the camera more than enough for fun.
+I recommend DJI Mavic pro which is a foldable drone with the camera and is more than enough for leisure.